sgaul/childcare/index.md

 ## Early childhood care and education indicators

-Indicators related to childcare, pre-K experience and school readiness.
-This review combines two indicators that did well in the survey:
+This review combines two indicators related to childcare, pre-K experience and school readiness that did well in the survey:
 * % 3-4 yr. olds in Head Start or other pre-school
 * Subsidized childcare slots/1,000 children age 3-5

 ## Data and limitations

-Different data on early care and education is available from a variety of sources.
+Data on early care and education is available from two primary sources.

 * The Census provides data on school enrollment through the American Community Survey (ACS).
 The ACS data is grouped by [age, race, type and level of school](http://factfinder2.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_11_5YR_B14003&prodType=table), but is only available for small geographies over a rolling 3 to 5 year period.
 * The State Department of Education (SDE) provides data on pre-K experience and enrollment, along with data publicly-funded pre-K slots and data on kindergarten-readiness from the kindergarten inventory (KEI).

+One question is the extent to which these sources ask different questions and tell different stories about pre-K experience for this region.

-* The Department of Social Services (DSS) provides data on subsidies, such as Care4Kids, that are targeted at early childhood.
+The Department of Social Services (DSS) also provides data on subsidies, such as Care4Kids, that are targeted at early childhood.

 ## What do we already know?